DottoreTozzi/iSpindel-TCP-Server/INSTALL_en.md

 You'll need to reboot the Raspi after this.
 If this fails, there is a good chance that your SD Card or Power Supply are faulty.
 I once wasted 2 days because both SD cards I tried were bad.
+Warnings regarding X11 Authentication can be safely ignored.

 ### Download the Server Software